MicrosoftDocs/sdk-api/sdk-api-src/content/taskschd/nf-taskschd-iemailaction-put_to.md

 ---
 UID: NF:taskschd.IEmailAction.put_To
 title: IEmailAction::put_To (taskschd.h)
 description: Gets or sets the email address or addresses that you want to send the email to.
+(Put)
 helpviewer_keywords: ["IEmailAction interface [Task Scheduler]","To property","IEmailAction.To","IEmailAction.put_To","IEmailAction::To","IEmailAction::get_To","IEmailAction::put_To","To property [Task Scheduler]","To property [Task Scheduler]","IEmailAction interface","put_To","taskschd.iemailaction_to","taskschd/IEmailAction::To","taskschd/IEmailAction::get_To","taskschd/IEmailAction::put_To"]
 old-location: taskschd\iemailaction_to.htm
 tech.root: taskschd